Flavio Manzoni: Career

 He oversees the project of the "New Ferrari Style Center" inside the Ferrari production plant in Maranello (Modena).
 The new building, inaugurated on 18 September 2018, is spread over four levels with natural lights and open spaces.
 The top floor contains a high-tech room [unclear] for the presentation of the projects.
 The Style Center also houses the company's Tailor Made department.

 In September 2018 Manzoni presented the Ferrari SP38 Deborah at the Grand Basel Show demonstrating his great passion for design: "It's so important to show the shape of a car as it was intended, as a masterpiece or a work of art.
-These presentation frames are great at stimulating contemplation – normally, we’re used to seeing cars in noisy and chaotic environments.
+These presentation frames are great at stimulating contemplation – normally, we're used to seeing cars in noisy and chaotic environments.
 But here, there's nothing but the car, its name, and its date.
 There are no distractions."

 The University of Sassari awarded him an honorary degree in Modern Philology and Cultural Industry on 28 June 2019 and Manzoni proposes a Lectio Doctoralis entitled Ferrari Design The metalanguage of form.

 For the partnership between Ferrari and Hublot, the historic luxury watchmaking fashion house, in 2019 he designed of the Hublot Classic Fusion Ferrari GT watch, inspired by the Ferrari "Gran Turismo" universe.

-On the 28 of May 2024 the University of Florence awarded him an honorary degree in Design; the degree is awarded for contributing to the evolution and history of automotive design.
+On 28 May 2024 the University of Florence awarded him an honorary degree in Design; the degree is awarded for contributing to the evolution and history of automotive design.

-The Ferrari Purosangue model was awarded the prestigious Compasso d'Oro for its innovative design on June 20, 2024, during a ceremony in Milan.
+The Ferrari Purosangue model was awarded the prestigious Compasso d'Oro for its innovative design on 20 June 2024, during a ceremony in Milan.
 The award, which celebrates the model's design excellence and its ability to combine performance with aesthetic sophistication, was accepted by Flavio Manzoni on behalf of Ferrari, emphasizing the importance of design in the brand's evolution.

 The Ferrari Styling Centre, led by Flavio Manzoni, received a prestigious award at the 2024 Turin Auto Show.
 The event took place on September 13 in Turin to celebrate automotive design excellence through the exhibition of 50 of the most iconic models produced by the company.
 The award was granted for contributions to automotive design, honoring the distinctive models created by the Ferrari team, which combine innovation, elegance, and performance in a unique blend.
 Among the event highlights was the Ferrari SF90 XX Spider, showcased in a static exhibition alongside other renowned models such as the Purosangue, the 296 GTB, and the historic 308 GTB.
 Flavio Manzoni also participated in the celebratory parade, dedicated to the most exclusive prototypes by renowned Italian coachbuilders, driving the Ferrari Roma Spider.